Kühne Beveridge: Biography

-In 1893, she married actor Charles Francis Coghlan, and soon discovered that he had a living common-law wife at the time of her marriage.
-She obtained a divorce for desertion when Coghlan returned to live with the woman.
+In 1893, she married actor Charles Francis Coghlan, who was nearly 40 years older than her.
+She soon discovered that he had a living common-law wife at the time of her marriage and obtained a divorce for desertion when Coghlan returned to live with the woman.
 Before she went to South Africa, Beveridge had executed several commissions for Cecil Rhodes and others living in that region.
-Beveridge received an Honorable Mention in the Paris Exposition in 1900.
-With the help of her mother, she also made a statue "The Veiled Venus" for the 1900 Paris Exposition which was awarded a bronze medal at the Paris Salon and was placed in Leeds Museum, England She also made "San Francisco weeping at the Golden Gate" for the San Francisco Golden Gate Park.
-Beveridge married a second time, August 25, 1903, to an American, Mr. William B. Branson, who resided at Johannesburg, in the Transvaal.
+Beveridge received an Honorable Mention in the 1900 Paris Exposition.
+With the help of her mother, she also made a statue The Veiled Venus for the Paris Exposition, which was awarded a bronze medal at the Paris Salon and was placed in Leeds Museum, England She also made San Francisco weeping at the Golden Gate for the San Francisco Golden Gate Park.

-In 1907 she resided in London.
+In 1903 in London, Beveridge married a second time to William B. Branson,[1873-1936] an American who resided at Johannesburg, in the Transvaal.

 In 1910, under her maiden name, she exhibited in Leipzig, Germany, a sculpture of man and woman called "The Vampire" [the exploitation of woman by man].
 In 1913, Beveridge was a resident of Mayfair, London England In 1914, her sister Ray Beveridge, an actress, was divorced from her husband Irving Seliger.
 In February 1916, Beveridge was interviewed in her Munich, Germany studio.
 In May 1916, she was still at her Munich Studio.
-She was listed as a surviving child in her father's May 1921 obituary.
 In June 1930, she was selected as a member of the Illinois Hall of Fame.

-The 1951 obituary of her step-sister Mrs. Marian (Beveridge) Pringle does not list Kühne Beveridge as a survivor.
+During the Second World War, Beveridge resided in Nazi Germany.
+She died of a stroke in the spa town Bad Salzbrunn (now Szczawno-Zdrój, Poland), in 1944.
+She was buried in Wałbrzych.